shadysima/rapid-crn-input/README.md

 Script that inputs CRNs almost instantly

 **IMPORTANT NOTE:**
  You MUST have AutoHotKey installed for the script to run.
 Go to https://www.autohotkey.com/download/ to download it if you don't have it.
+Also, please read through the whole README before using the script.
+ To run the script, just double-click on the file.

 **HOTKEYS:**
  There are 3 hotkeys associated with this script (see EDITING for more information):